ostreedev/ostree/docs/manual/repository-management.md

 will be interested in all of it.

-The original vision of OSTree was to fulfill this "dev" role, and in particular the "archive-z2" format was designed for it.
+The original vision of OSTree was to fulfill this "dev" role, and in particular the "archive" format was designed for it.

 Then, what you'll want to do is promote content from "dev" to "prod".
 We'll discuss this later, but first, let's talk about promotion